-Consider Canadian Low Volatility (London Capital) to reduce overall portfolio risk and provide downside protection while retaining meaningful potential for growth and returns, regardless of the market cycle.
+Consider the Canadian Low Volatility (London Capital) portfolio strategy to reduce overall portfolio risk and provide downside protection while retaining meaningful potential for growth and returns, regardless of the market cycle.
 It’s a well-diversified Canadian portfolio of low beta, high-quality stocks that can help investors stay on track to their goals with better capital preservation in a downturn, and a smoother ride overall.

 Visit GLC’s Canadian Low Volatility (London Capital) page to learn more.

-Copyright 2018 GLC.
+Copyright 2019 GLC.
 You may not reproduce, distribute, or otherwise use any of this article without the prior written consent of GLC Asset Management Group Ltd. (GLC).

 This commentary represents GLC’s views at the date of publication, which are subject to change without notice.
 Furthermore, there can be no assurance that any trends described in this material will continue or that forecasts will occur; economic and market conditions change frequently.
 This commentary is intended as a general source of information and is not intended to be a solicitation to buy or sell specific investments, nor tax or legal advice.
 Before making any investment decision, prospective investors should carefully review the relevant offering documents and seek input from their advisor.